RichCini/LomasBoards/Color Magic/pals/README.md

 # Reading the PALs
+Although I'm keeling the summary below, it turned out that the PALs were not able to be decoded properly using the method below.
+It required the assistance of someone with more robust hardware and an intimate knowledge of PAL equation writing.
+He was able to reverse the PALs and produce working files.
+I plan on trying to replicate his setup at some point, but that's to come.

+## DuPAL board
 The basis of reading the PALs is a project called DuPAL (https://github.com/DuPAL-PAL-DUmper) which has several associated Java-based tools to read the PAL, analyze the results, and do equation reductions.
 The instructions aren't as fulsome as they could be,